scaleway/natasha/README.md

   need to check they are optimal and ideally configurable.
 - Return ICMP response if TTL is exceeded.
 - stats: show mempools utilization.
+- check return value of yylex_init in app_config_load.